1631-32 Book of Martyrs by John Foxe

 Summary

-A near-complete set of Foxe’s famous Acts and Monuments also knows as the Book of Martyrs.
+A near-complete set of Foxe’s famous Acts and Monuments also known as the Book of Martyrs.
 The work documents the martyrdom of all of history’s recorded saints from the first century through the Reformation period with abundant and gruesome illustrations.
 This seventh edition is the first issued in three-volumes and printed in black letter.

 Description